chloeloveland/obsidian-backup/Computer Science/1033 Data Science/Relation.md

-- Not to
+- Not to be confused with [[Relationship]]
+- A relation is a concept in the relational data model
-- A relation is made up of:
+- it is made up of:
 	- **Instance**: simply a table with rows and columns
 		- Rows are records
 		- Columns are fields / attributes